Many different types of drinks contain compounds that may help reduce cholesterol levels or healthfully maintain them, such as oat and soy drinks.

 - pressed coconut drinks

-- ice cream-based drinks
+- ice-cream-based drinks

-- high fat milk products
+- high-fat milk products

-Examples of sugary drinks include:
+Examples of sugar-sweetened beverages include:

 Several behavioral changes or habits can help lower cholesterol levels, such as: